shellycs50/FAQ/README.md

 ### Live Demo: https://faq-demo.robsheldrick.dev.io-academy.uk

 ## TODO:
+- Fix delay where on Answer Modal close, answer listings are briefly in their default state rather than sorted
 - General UI iteration and Admin control functions
 - Investigate ways to achieve more efficient than current 0(n log n) time for searching.
 No issues with such a small dataset but a great practice problem.